Old Owl: Old Owl and the Meusebach-Comanche Treaty

 When the Germans decided a treaty was possible with the fierce Comanche, Old Owl was one of the Chiefs they negotiated with.
 Geologist Dr. Ferdinand von Roemer was present at those treaty talks, which resulted in the Meusebach-Comanche Treaty, and left an enduring and vivid portrait of the three chiefs who were representing the Comanche bands, including Old Owl (the others being Buffalo Hump and Santa Anna):

 The three chiefs, who were at the head of all the bands of the Comanches roaming the frontiers of the settlements in Texas looked very dignified and grave.
 They differed much in appearance.
 [Old Owl] the political chief, was a small old man who in his dirty cotton jacket looked undistinguished and only his diplomatic crafty face marked him.
 The war chief, Santa Anna, presented an altogether different appearance.
 He was a powerfully built man with a benevolent and lively countenance.
 The third, Buffalo Hump, was the genuine, unadulterated picture of a North American Indian.
 Unlike the majority of his tribe, he scorned all European dress.
 The upper part of his body was naked.
 A buffalo hide was wound around his hips.
 Yellow copper rings decorated his arms and a string of beads hung from his neck.
 With his long, straight black hair hanging down, he sat there with the earnest (to the European almost apathetic) expression of countenance of the North American savage.
 He drew special attention to himself because in previous years he had distinguished himself for daring and bravery in many engagements with the Texans.

 Death

-Like so many of the Comanche, including his compatriot and friend Santa Anna, Old Owl died during the epidemics of 1848-49.
+Like so many of the Comanche, including his compatriot and friend Santa Anna, Old Owl died during the cholera and smallpox epidemics of 1848-49.
 It is believed, like Santa Anna, he died of cholera in 1849, but he may have died the previous year during the smallpox epidemic.
 It is estimated that the overall Comanche population declined from approximately 20,000 to less than 12,000 in those two years.